pydap/pydap/docs/client.rst

 Accessing gridded data
 ----------------------

 Let's start accessing gridded data, i.e., data that is stored as a regular multidimensional array.
-Here's a simple example where we access the `COADS <http://www.ncdc.noaa.gov/oa/climate/coads/>`_ climatology from the official OPeNDAP server:
+Here's a simple example where we access the `COADS <https://icoads.noaa.gov/>`_ climatology from the official OPeNDAP test server:

 .. doctest::